Weak localization of light in hot atomic vapors: Optimizing the geometry

-In the previous sections, we have described the temperature dependence of the CBS signal in a hot vapor and have discussed how single scattering could be eliminated in standard atomic transitions.
-This led us to first estimates of the CBS contrast, Eqs. (\ref{C_D1_eq}) and (\ref{C_D2_eq}) for the D-lines of alkali atoms.
+In the previous sections, we have described the temperature dependence of CBS at large detuning in a hot vapor and have discussed how single scattering could be eliminated in standard atomic transitions.
+This led us to estimates of the CBS contrast, i.e., Eqs. (\ref{C_D1_eq}) and (\ref{C_D2_eq}) for the D lines of alkali atoms.
 This result, however, is clouded by two issues.
 The first one concerns the contributions of higher scattering orders (triple scattering and beyond) to the background signal.
 Although small, these contributions, neglected in Eqs. (\ref{C_D1_eq}) and (\ref{C_D2_eq}), would in practice further reduce the CBS contrast.
 A second issue remains the smallness of typical values of the CBS contrast.
-For instance, in the recent experiment \cite{Cherroret19} a hot Rubidium vapor such that $k\bar{v}\simeq 45\Gamma$ was used, corresponding to a CBS contrast of less than $1\%$ according to Eqs. (\ref{C_D1_eq}) and (\ref{C_D2_eq}).
+For instance, in the recent experiment \cite{Cherroret19}, a hot rubidium vapor such that $k\bar{v}\simeq 45\Gamma$ was used, corresponding to a CBS contrast of less than $1\%$ according to Eqs. (\ref{C_D1_eq}) and (\ref{C_D2_eq}).